Leptogenesis with Majoron Dark Matter: Correlating DM parameter space with Leptogenesis

 The requirement of satisfying the correct BAU boils down to generating a CP asymmetry of order $\epsilon_N \gtrsim 7 \times 10^{-6}$ as the washout ($\eta$) of the produced lepton asymmetry via inverse decay is limited roughly by $\eta \lesssim 10^{-3}$, in terms of the DM parameter space\footnote{The actual contribution toward washout is however evaluated using the Boltzmann equations.}.
 This excludes the DM relic satisfied parameter space below the black patch with {$\theta_R = 0.78 + 0.42i$}.
 We observe that for {$\theta_R = 0.78 + 0.42i$}, the BAU satisfied black patch corresponds to a specific $\Lambda$ value for the upper panel with $f=0.1$ and $T_{\rm RH}/v_{\phi} = 0.5$ while for the lower panel, such a patch exhibits similar pattern till a point (close to $T_{\rm RH} \sim 10^{12}$ GeV or $M_1 \sim 10^{11}$ GeV) beyond which it shows a $\Lambda$ dependence.
-The same pattern is observed for different choices of $\theta_R$ as indicated in the Fig. \ref{fig:common-ps}.
-This is actually reminiscent of the two distinct regimes of $\epsilon_{N}$ where the self energy domination over the vertex contribution characterises the fixed-$\Lambda$ regime (the range remains insensitive to $v_{\phi}$) while the $\Lambda$-dependent range stands for vertex correction dominated era.
+The same pattern is observed for different choices of $\theta_R$ as indicated in the Fig. \ref{fig:common-ps}. {However, choosing a $\theta_R$ other than the benchmark value $0.78 + 0.42i$ (which maximises the CP asymmetry) would restrict the parameter space from leptogenesis point of view as the amount of enhancement due to resonant leptogenesis is limited with those values of $\theta_R$.} This is actually reminiscent of the two distinct regimes of $\epsilon_{N}$ where the self energy domination over the vertex contribution characterises the fixed-$\Lambda$ regime (the range remains insensitive to $v_{\phi}$) while the $\Lambda$-dependent range stands for vertex correction dominated era.
 To make it more explicit, we include the Fig. \ref{SV-ratio}, where the relative strength of the self energy to vertex contributions in $\epsilon_{N_1}$ is depicted against the variation of RHN mass $M_1$.
 For $f=0.1$, it stops around $M_{1,2} \sim \mathcal{O}(10^{11})$ GeV signifying that $M_1$ is limited by such a value from the DM satisfied parameter space for $\Lambda\sim1.5 \times 10^{14}$ GeV.
 However, for the smaller choice of $f$, the DM parameter space allows for a higher $M_1$, thereby resulting into the probe of $\Lambda$-dependent regime in this case.
 So, overall, it is seen that the 1-loop vertex correction starts contributing significantly for $M_1\sim M_2 ~{\gtrsim}~ \mathcal{O}(10^{11})$ GeV.
 Therefore, we find that the study establishes a one-to-one correspondence between masses of the Majoron as DM and the RHN mass responsible for neutrino mass generation and BAU, as indicated in Fig. \ref{fig:MN-mchi}, thereby providing an intricate link between the two apparently disconnected problems of particle physics and cosmology. {Note that the typical behaviour of the bottom plot, above and below $M_1 \sim 10^{11}$ GeV, is suggestive of the characteristic switchover from the self energy domination to the vertex correction dominated phase.}